-Thanks to being listed in the “101 Most Awesome Adventure & Travel Twitterers You Should Be Following,” I now have heaps of new travel-crazed readers looking for travel articles.
+Thanks to being listed in the “101 Most Awesome Adventure & Travel Twitterers You Should Be Following,” I now have heaps of new readers who love to travel looking for travel articles.
 I came in at number 42 and still can’t believe Lance Armstrong beat me at number 9.
 He’s not really in my league but never mind…

 Why Do People Travel?